dotnet-presentations/blazor-workshop/docs/07-javascript-interop.md

 How do these files make their way to the Blazor app?
 For a Blazor library project (using `Sdk="Microsoft.NET.Sdk.Razor"`) any files in the `wwwroot/` folder will be bundled with the library.
 The server project will automatically serve these files using the static files middleware.

 The final link is for the page hosting the Blazor client app to include the desired files (in our case `.js` and `.css`).
 The `index.html` includes these files using relative URIs like `_content/BlazingPizza.ComponentsLibrary/localStorage.js`.
-This is the generate pattern for references files bundled with a Blazor class library - `_content/<library name>/<file path>`.
+This is the general pattern for references files bundled with a Blazor class library - `_content/<library name>/<file path>`.

 ---